"Someone Hid It": Query-Agnostic Black-Box Attacks on LLM-Based Retrieval: Query-Document Adversarial Learning

 Under the complete black-box setting, we don't know the specific inner properties of $f$, so we instead restrict its behavior as a well-performed retriever by assuming it always generates similar embeddings for contexts in the same topic while dissimilar ones for others: \begin{definition}[$\epsilon$-$p_{\epsilon}$-Precise Retriever] Given an global text set $\mathbb{X}$, a subset $\mathcal{X}\subseteq\mathbb{X}$ which contain contexts $\{X_{1},X_{2},...\}$ within a same topic distribution, not limiting to query or document, and an complementary context set $\mathcal{X}'=\mathbb{X}-\mathcal{X}$ which consists of remaining contexts not in same topics with $\mathcal{X}$, we define a retriever to be $\epsilon$-$p_{\epsilon}$-Precise over $\mathcal{X}$ if there are at least $p_{\epsilon}$ fraction of $\mathcal{X}'$ (note as $\mathcal{X}'_{\epsilon}$) satisfying:

 \end{definition} The number $\epsilon \in [0,1]$ describes a similarity gap between documents within and without the topics in probability of $p_{\epsilon}$.
 To verify the rationality of this statement, we conduct an experiment: we utilize a Casual LLM to generate 240 knowledge documents in 24 different topics (10 for each), and collect their embeddings on a LLM retriever.
 Then we test each topic's $p_{0}$, $p_{0.1}$, $p_{0.2}$ and $p_{0.3}$ against other 23 topics as Definition~\ref{def:epi} described.
-The result is reported in Table~\ref{tab:epiprecise}, where most of the topics exhibit in a tight embedding cluster with considerable $p_{\epsilon}$.
+Part of the result is reported in Table~\ref{tab:epiprecise}, where most of the topics exhibit in a tight embedding cluster with considerable $p_{\epsilon}$, while the full result is reported in Appendix~\ref{App:topics}.
 This result effectively supports our assumption to be truthful.
 Under this definition, we assume the victim model $f$ is $\epsilon_{f}$-$p_{\epsilon}^{f}$-Precise over the topic $\mathcal{X}$ containing $d$ and $q$, and we have access to a surrogate model $g$ that is $\epsilon_{g}$-$p_{\epsilon}^{g}$-Precise over $\mathcal{X}$.
 With these assumptions, we then methodologically solve our attack problem.